- #1 OEM/ODM Avaliable

 • Best For: General-purpose wire and cable pass-through.

-• Key Standard: We stock a massive inventory of AN931 grommets for aerospace compliance.
+• Key Standard: We have stock a massive inventory of AN931 grommets for aerospace compliance.

 • Description: Features a solid rubber center (Blind) or a thin rubber membrane (Webbed).